 And I realise that is not just about poetry.
 It's about all art.
 To dance, to paint - these expressions carry ideas too layered for words.
 They tell of contradictions and parallels; They say many things at once that can only be said together.

-Sometimes we ask what came first: complex thought or complex language.
-Since an inner voice expresses our thoughts, could we think without words?
 It's a concept experimented with in the book 1984: A language, Newspeak is created with limited vocabulary, to control human thought.
 For example, the word love is forbidden in the belief that humans won't feel love without a word to think it.

 While it is certainly true that language shapes our perception of reality, surely that which cannot be expressed still remains inside us.
 Are the arts not evidence of that?
 Emotional cocktails finally finding a way to escape without the traditional constructs of language.
 Otherwise there would be no need for expression other than the form we are taught.